MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/bdehdcfg-size.md

 ---
-title: bdehdcfg: size
+title: bdehdcfg size
-description: "Windows Commands topic for **** - Specifies the size of the system partition when a new system drive is being created." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic - Specifies the size of the system partition when a new system drive is being created." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na